 - Staff must be aware of general hygiene in the nursery and ensure that high standards are kept at all times; - Regular toy washing rota must be established in all rooms.
 Toys should be washed with sanitising fluid; - Floors should be cleaned during the day when necessary.
-Vacuum cleaner bags (where used) should be changed frequently; - Staff members are requested to use the appropriate coloured mop for the task or area (see chart on wall) and mop heads should be changed regularly; - Low/high chairs must be cleaned thoroughly after every use.
+Vacuum cleaner bags (where used) should be changed frequently; - Staff members are requested to use the appropriate coloured mop for the task or area (see chart on wall) and mop heads should be changed regularly; - Face cloths (cheeky wipes) should be washed on a hot wash after every use and not shared between children; - Low/high chairs must be cleaned thoroughly after every use.
 Straps and reins must be washed weekly or as required; - Every child should have its own cot sheet which should be washed at the end of every week by parents/carers; - All surfaces should be kept clean and clutter free; - Children must always be reminded to wash their hands after using the bathroom and before meals.
 Staff should always encourage good hygiene standards, for example, not eating food that has fallen on the floor; - Children should learn about good hygiene routines and why they need to wash their hands, wipe their noses and cover their mouths when coughing.